Knight's graph

 vertices connected by an edge when their Euclidean distance is $\sqrt{5}$.

 For an $m \times n$ knight's graph, the number of vertices is $nm$.
 If $m>1$ and $n>1$ then the number of edges is $4mn-6(m+n)+8$ (otherwise there are no edges).
 For an $n \times n$ knight's graph, these simplify so that the number of vertices is $n^2$ and the number of edges is $4(n-2)(n-1)$.

 A Hamiltonian cycle on the knight's graph is a (closed) knight's tour.
 A chessboard with an odd number of squares has no tour, because the knight's graph is a bipartite graph (each color of squares can be used as one of two independent sets, and knight moves always change square color) and only bipartite graphs with an even number of vertices can have Hamiltonian cycles.
-All but finitely many chessboards with an even number of squares have a knight's tour; Schwenk's theorem provides an exact listing of which ones do and which do not.
+Most chessboards with an even number of squares have a knight's tour; Schwenk's theorem provides an exact listing of which ones do and which do not.

 When it is modified to have toroidal boundary conditions (meaning that a knight is not blocked by the edge of the board, but instead continues onto the opposite edge) the $4\times 4$ knight's graph is the same as the four-dimensional hypercube graph.